 - Students must identify an endorsement area prior to entering 9th grade.
-Endorsement requirements can only be changed with parental permission this includes dropping the endorsement to earn only the Traditional diploma. - For early release, students must meet College- and Career-Readiness benchmarks of 17 in English and 19 in Math on the ACT sub-score OR earn a Silver level on the ACT WorkKeys suite of assessments.
-For seniors that have not meet the benchmarks, to qualify for early release (work release) students must meet the following requirements: - Have a GPA of 2.5 and have passed or meet the assessment option requirements for all four end-of-course assessments - Are on track to meet the diploma requirements - Are concurrently enrolled in the appropriate Essentials for College Math and/or Essentials for College Literacy
+Endorsement requirements can only be changed with parental permission this includes dropping the endorsement to earn only the Traditional diploma. - For early release, students must meet College- and Career-Readiness benchmarks of 17 in English and 19in Math on the ACT sub-score OR earn a Silver level on the ACT WorkKeys suite of assessments.
+For seniors that have not meet the benchmarks, to qualify for early release (work release) students must meet the following requirements: - Have a GPA of 2.5 and have passed or meet the assessment option requirements for all four end-ofcourse assessments

+Are on track to meet the diploma requirements

+Are concurrently enrolled in the appropriate SREB Math Ready or Essentials for College Math and/or SREB Literacy Ready or Essentials for College Literacy o Are on track to meet the diploma requirements